-Once built, copy the kernel to the target machine, and boot it.
+You should configure the kernel in question with config -g if building the "traditional" way.
+If building the "new" way, make sure that makeoptions DEBUG=-g is in the configuration.
+In both cases, include DDB in the configuration, and compile it as usual.
+This gives a large binary, due to the debugging information.
+Copy this kernel to the target machine, strip the debugging symbols off with strip -x, and boot it using the -d boot option.
 Connect the serial line of the target machine that has "flags 080" set on its uart device to any serial line of the debugging host.
-See uart(4) for information on how to set the flags on a uart device.
+See uart(4) for information on how to set the flags on an uart device.
+Now, on the debugging machine, go to the compile directory of the target kernel, and start gdb: